plone/plone.portlets/plone/portlets/README.txt

 instance-specific).
 The environment also represents the current user and that user's groups.

-  >>> from zope.interface import implements, Interface, directlyProvides
+  >>> from zope.interface import implementer, Interface, directlyProvides
-  >>> from zope.component import adapts, provideAdapter
+  >>> from zope.component import adapter, provideAdapter

   >>> from zope import schema